tanguylegazon/pw-generator/README.md

 This project is licensed under the terms of the Mozilla Public License Version 2.0.
 See the [LICENSE](LICENSE) file for details.

-This project includes third-party components distributed under their own respective licenses.
+This project includes third-party materials, which are distributed under their own respective licenses.
 See the [THIRD-PARTY-LICENSES.md](THIRD-PARTY-LICENSES.md) file for details.

 ---